-One of my all time favourite poems is Linda Pastan's poem Ethics.
+One of my all-time favourite poems is Linda Pastan's poem Ethics.
 This article will tell you the ways I adore this poem but not before I take you on a political detour trending towards the mean of Orwellian Newspeak and partially partisan media.
 Prejudicial for sure, President Trump prefers all eyes on him.
 This we all know.
 The correlations may surprise you, many Americans feel that Ethics and Trump don't belong in the same sentence or at the very least they are negatively correlated.
 Evidently so!
 Depending on what political party you side with, I will show you how these two people are in fact, or in some shade thereof, somewhat related.
 By way of coincidence or revelation, statistical probabilities explain the former, while the latter might be of the opinion that a "latter" is something they use to hang Christmas lights.
 What does Revelation mean to a Christian fundamentalist?
 Is it profit or a prophet they are searching for?
 How about a pandering politician?
 The brutish power of the status quo is charting new territories of futurity, "WHAT THE FUCK is going to happen tomorrow?
 What about the next day and the day after that?"
-Impending doom means something different than it did in the 1984 when Newspeak first broke silence in the mind of George Orwell and the actions of Big Brother.
+Impending doom means something different than it did in 1984 (1848) when Newspeak first broke the silence in the mind of George Orwell and the actions of Big Brother.
 Written in 1948, 1984 was, and still is a casus fortuitus worth writing about.

 The thought experiment begins with a troubling thought.
 Manifest from the angst of impending doom, a meteor 2-3 times larger than the one that created the Gulf of Mexico collides with Earth.
 This means complete biological extinction.
 We are all gone!